sandeepkumaar/node-express-starter/readme.md

 - for dev, log to stdout (default)
 - for prod, log to a file. both error and output to same file

+- use logger for every module
+- logger levels are decided by environmnents. prod=info dev=debug